Las hijas del Amapolo

-Las hijas del Amapolo ("The Daughters of Amapolo") is a 1962 Mexican film.
+Las hijas del Amapolo ("The Daughters of Amapolo") is a 1962 Mexican family and musical comedy film directed by Gilberto Martínez Solares and starring Lucha Moreno, María Eugenia Rubio, Carmela Rey, Angelica Maria and Sara García.
+This movie includes a dozen great musical numbers.

 Premise

 Four brothers arrive in a Mexican village in time for the annual town festival.
 They are instantly enamored with four sisters.
 But they will need to contend with their father (known notoriously as "el Amapolo"), as well as to compete with other men in town for their attention.
 Their grandmother adds an interesting twist to the festivities.

-This movie includes a dozen great musical numbers.